 WHAT WE DO

-In Year 7 the students are given an introduction to computer science, looking at how computers work and how to program them and in Year 8 the students develop their programming skills and learn how computers can be linked through a network.
+In Year 7 the students are given an introduction to computer science, looking at how computers work and how to program them.
+In Year 8 the students develop their programming skills and learn how computers can be linked through a network.

 At KS4 we offer AQA Computer Science GCSE.
 This gives students a real, in-depth understanding of how computer technology works.

-Students of any age are welcome to Coding Club but the club is aimed at Year 8 upwards.
+Students of any age are welcome to Coding Club.
 Students can take part in competitions or simply work on projects to develop their coding skills.

-Students have recently taken part in the Bournemouth University Coding Challenge.
-This competition asked them to address Health and Fitness through coding producing a game, gadget, app, poster, infographic, animation or any other such creation as long as it is evident that there has been coding involved in the creation.
+In the past students have taken part in the Bournemouth University Coding Challenge.
+This competition asked them to address Health and Fitness through coding - producing a game, gadget, app, poster, infographic, animation or any other such creation as long as it is evident that there has been coding involved in the creation.

-One student recently won second prize in the Microsoft Imagine Cup Earth, a global competition.
+We also have had a student win second prize in the Microsoft Imagine Cup Earth, a global competition.

-An all-girl robotics team made it to the national finals of the VEX EDR competition and have their sights on the world finals next year.
+An all-girl robotics team made it to the national finals of the VEX EDR competition two years in a row.
+We now have two teams and they have their sights on the world finals next year.